flutter/website/src/debugging.md

 [`debugPrintMarkNeedsLayoutStacks`](https://docs.flutter.io/flutter/rendering/debugPrintMarkNeedsLayoutStacks.html)
 and
 [`debugPrintMarkNeedsPaintStacks`](https://docs.flutter.io/flutter/rendering/debugPrintMarkNeedsPaintStacks.html)
-flags respectively.
-These will log a stack trace to the console any time a render box is asked to relayout and repaint.
+flags, respectively.
+These log a stack trace to the console any time a render box is asked to relayout and repaint.
 You can use the `debugPrintStack()` method from the `services` library to print your own stack traces on demand, if this kind of approach is useful to you.